cloudfoundry-community/autosleep/README.md

 * watch every bound application, measure inactivity (based on **https logs** and **redeploy/restart events**) and stop the application when an inactivity threshold is reached.
 * a service dashboard for users to understand behavior of the service (such as time to sleep or current enrollment status)

-Download [latest release](https://github.com/Orange-OpenSource/autosleep/releases/) if you want to give it a try.
+Download [latest release](https://github.com/Orange-OpenSource/autosleep/releases/) if you want to give it a try, or [build from sources](/doc/build.md)

 ### What we are working on:
 * automatic restart on incoming HTTP trafic (see early work in the [develop](https://github.com/Orange-OpenSource/autosleep/tree/develop) branch)